otsolap/bare-necessities/README.md

 ##### Bugs/Improvements to be Made.

-- ExercisesModal is broken.
-Axios call fails.
+- UseEffect on Exercise Modal triggers when Modal show is true.
+This needs to be done. --> Once this is done add a Loading animation that appears until Exercises appear.

 - WorkoutFormModal needs proper required checkers.
 Submit button should be disabled unless options are filled.

 - ExerciseFormModal allow Workout Day Options to become dynamic.

 - MongoDB is sorting by _id but we need to make sure there can only be 1 of exact date.

-- Adding new Workout --> Page needs to refresh.

 - TODO: Sort workout days by proper calender form.
 (Do this in the backend)